GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Everything_Media_Ecology/Everything_is_Schrödinger_Cathouse.md

 ## Helen Dead from Backwards Touch Device Fall?

+Pirate Lady book shipper, book aranger... singsong ["It's a Hap-Hap-Happy Day" from 1939 film](https://www.youtube.com/watch?v=VZCPXWQt61U) Gulliver's Pirate-Encoutering Travels.
+The year of the Wake, May the Force Be With You'All Day 1939.

-What is Helen touching upon with her post-doctorate one-line Thesis about James Joyce's Finnegans Wake and hapy hapy petri dish sciecntists?
+What is Helen touching upon with her post-doctorate one-line Thesis about James Joyce's Finnegans Wake and hap happy petri dish sciecntists in millitant labs?
 What book publisher / book publicist / airport book store ordering agent metahors are being pushed by a book pusher / book dealer?

 * "Like Schrödinger’s cat, “Bygmester Finnegans” is both dead and alive in the quantum state of superposition.
 Similarly, within “the cropse of our seedfather” is pure virtuality (Joyce 55.8), for “cropse” functions as a fecund corpse that contains the concentrated energy of crops." http://www.concentric-literature.url.tw/issues/Idealism/7.pdf

 Who seeds Carol's mind at the age 16 torture camp?
 Who seeds Carol's eggs?
 Who seeds the Apple that Carol tells John Cena to pluck?
 Who seeded these Eve bad metaphors that Joyce's Wake confronts with the equation of Romans 11:32 of the great Allah seeder of sin?
 Schrödinger Irsh connections, Joycean. https://www.irishtimes.com/culture/heritage/erwin-schrodinger-in-dublin-physicist-womaniser-fugitive-1.3612898 Cathouse womanizer.

+&nbsp;

 # Is the audience brain-dead brainrot or alive?